revankumarz/exoscout/README.md

 ## Roadmap

 - Split into orchestrator + specialist sub-agents.
-- Wire in the real transit-vetting CNN via the `cnn_score` hook.
+- Re-fold automatically at the suggested period when an alias is detected.
 - Expand the evaluation set (false positives, hallucination checks per claim).

 ## Setup